 Get the best defence when facing driving offences.

-Specialized in criminal law in the greater Montreal area, Me Mocanu can defend when you are charged with driving offences.
+Experienced in criminal law in the greater Montreal area, Me Mocanu can defend when you are charged with driving offences.

 Driving under the influence